 This is serious business that takes years to master.

-Even a brand new house will have problems after you move in.
-And while they’re usually small, these small problems sometimes turn into BIG headaches later.
+Even a brand-new house will have problems after you move in.
+They’re usually small, but they can turn into BIG headaches later.
 Things like:

 - a cut corner